Exhibitions

 Fukuda Naoyo (1967–) is an artist who explores her belief that "the world is made of words" through both language and art.
 She creates palindromes that read the same forwards and backward while also sculpting with objects tied to words, such as books, letters, pencils, and erasers.
 These objects are shaved, folded, cut, stitched with thread, and pierced with needle holes, losing their original forms and gradually disintegrating into small particles.
 This exhibition presents Fukuda's creative world, highlighting the transience of existence and the "in-between" of life and death through an installation that encompasses the entire exhibition space.

-Image: Fukuda Naoyo, The Bones of Smoke, 2007–2013, Color pencil leeds, Urawa Art Museum.
+Image: Fukuda Naoyo, The Bones of Smoke, 2007–2013, Color pencil leads, Urawa Art Museum.
 Photo by Otani Ichiro